estuhr1206/estuhr1206.github.io/README.md

 I'm Eric, currently studying computer science at Georgia Tech!
 You can reach me here: estuhr1206@gmail.com

 Here's what I'm working on right now:
+* Graduated with my B.S. from Georgia Tech!
+Time for the masters degree.
+ * Currently a graduate teaching assistant for a special topics on [Datacenter Networks and Systems](https://saeed.github.io/CS8803_DNS_Spring2024/index.html)
-* Doing undergraduate research under professor [Ahmed Saeed](https://saeed.github.io/) in the data center networking space.
+* Doing graduate research under professor [Ahmed Saeed](https://saeed.github.io/) in the data center networking space.
  * First place undergraduate poster at SIGCOMM 23!
 And I got to meet a ton of great people in NYC from the SIGCOMM community.
 You can find my poster <a href="sigcomm23_estuhr_asaeed.pdf" target="_blank">here.</a>
 * Interned at Verizon Business, in their Global Presales Lab as a solutions architect.
 Got up close and personal with automating functionality in a datacenter environment, and learned more about networking from a telecom engineering perspective.